alexander-poe/financeApp/README.md

 ## TODO

-This project is very close to being able to put on the app store.
-Here are some things I would like to do before doing so.

 <li>User Authentication</li>
-<li>Finish Linking up data between front end and backend.</li>
 <li>Data Storage on the backend needs to be reformatted so it supports reset dates, transaction history and an archive of past months.</li>